 Before sending us your photos or uploading them yourself, please do the following:

-To send us a photo for a tour that has already been published, please use this link and upload all the photos in one go or use a file transfer site like Wetransfer.
+To send us photos for a tour that has already been published, please use a file transfer site like Wetransfer.

 At the moment, you can’t actually add two or more photos to the same location.
 There is a workaround: you can combine two images into a single file, like we have in the example below.

 We have added a slideshow feature to our roadmap.
 It’ll allow users to scroll through multiple images added the same location.
 If this is something you’d use, please let us know so we can prioritise it accordingly.

 Click on a star to rate it

 Average rating 5 / 5.
 Rating count: 4